Skip Sub Menu

 College Advising Guide for Undocumented Students

 A comprehensive guide designed to provide assistance to high school counselors and other individuals who work with undocumented students.
-Contents include:
+This guide includes:

-Note - some resources are specific to the State of Illinois
+Please note - some resources are specific to the State of Illinois.

 Resource Guide: Supporting Undocumented Youth

-This guide, provided by the U.S. Department of Education
+A guide provided by the U.S. Department of Education.

 New Legislation